apache/fury/docs/protocols/java_object_graph_spec.md

 > This mode will forbid streaming writing since it needs to look back for update the offset after the whole object graph
 > writing and mete collecting is finished.
-> We have plan to streamline meta writing but haven't started yet.
+> We plan to streamline meta writing but haven't started yet.

 ### Schema consistent